kelseyp/munch/backend/README.md

 1. If tables already exist, then they should be dropped before initializing
 2. Run `npm initialize-database` to automotically create tables and load data from .csv files
+3. This terminal will not end on it's own, and will need to be terminated with `Ctrl + C` when finished